Dunaújváros: Dunapentele

 Between 1541 and 1688 the village was under Ottoman rule, and during the 150-year war, it was destroyed.
-During the freedom fight led by Prince Ferenc II Rákóczi of Transylvania, the place was deserted again.
+During the freedom fight led by Prince Ferenc II Rákóczi of Transylvania, the town was deserted again.
 In the 18th, century the village began to prosper.
 In 1830 the village was given the right to hold market days twice a week.
 In 1831 there was a cholera epidemic which caused a small-scale peasants revolt.
 In 1833 Pentele was granted town status (oppidum) by Ferdinand V. The citizens took part in the freedom fight in 1848–49.

 After the Second World War the new, Communist government started a major industrialisation programme, in support of its rearmament efforts.
 In 1949 Dunaújváros was chosen as the site of the largest iron and steel works in the country.
 The focus on steel production had the purpose of arming the socialist territories in fear of a third world war.
 With a strong steel industry, they could quickly stock up on weaponry and machinery.
 Originally they were to be built close to Mohács, but the Hungarian-Yugoslavian relations worsened, and this new site was chosen, farther away from the Yugoslav border.
 The city was designed to have 25,000 residents.

 The construction of the city began on May 2, 1950, near Dunapentele.
 Within one year more than 1,000 housing units were built and construction on the factory complex began.
 The city officially took the name of Joseph Stalin on April 4, 1952; its name was Sztálinváros 'Stalin City' as a parallel to Stalingrad in the USSR.

-The metal works (formerly called: Dunai Vasmű, now ISD DUNAFERR) were opened in 1954.
-The city had a population of 27,772 at this time; 85% of them lived in nice, comfortable apartments, while about 4,200 people still lived in uncomfortable barracks which originally provided "homes" for the construction workers.
+The metal works (formerly 'Dunai Vasmű', now ISD DUNAFERR) were opened in 1954.
+At the time the city's population stood at 27,772; 85% of whom lived in modest apartments, whilst approximately 4,200 people lived in barracks which originally provided "homes" for the construction workers.